 Skip to content

-Managing a business in New Zealand means juggling quite a lot, especially when it comes to the NZ tax year.
-Stay organised by adding these 2023-2024 tax year dates for NZ to your calendar, or bookmark this page for reference.
+Managing a business in New Zealand means juggling quite a lot, especially with all the tax deadlines.
+Stay organised by adding these due dates to your calendar, or bookmark this page for reference.

-Note, these NZ tax year dates are specifically for businesses with a balance date of 31 March, and are to be used as a guide only.
-Scroll down for more details or have a chat with our support team - they’re always ready to help!
+Please note, these tax year dates are specifically for Kiwi businesses with a balance date of 31 March, and are to be used as a guide only.

 Date